Application Monitoring: Dashboard#

 Detected Vision Parts shows:

-a historical chart of detections over the last 30 seconds, showing the trend of recognized parts per acquisition
+A log chart of detections over the last 30 seconds showing the trend in the number of parts identified per capture.

-The table below the image lists all components present in the pick area with the following parameters:
+The table below the image lists all components in the pick area with the following parameters:

 Field |